smithy-lang/smithy/docs/source-2.0/additional-specs/smoke-tests.rst

         configuration files on disk, or other means to influence the serialization formats used by clients or servers.

-        If a ``vendorParamsShape`` is set, these parameters MUST be compatible with that shape's definition.
+        If ``vendorParamsShape`` is set, these parameters MUST be compatible with that shape's definition.
     * - vendorParamsShape
       - ``string``